-- (a) places life in jeopardy; - (b) produces unconsciousness; - (c) results in a substantial loss of blood; - (d) involves the fracture of a leg or arm but not a finger or toe; - (e) involves the amputation of a leg, arm, hand or foot but not a finger or toe; - (f) consists of burns to a major portion of the body; or - (g) causes the loss of sight in one eye. - 11.
+a) places life in jeopardy;

+- b) produces unconsciousness; - c) results in a substantial loss of blood; - d) involves the fracture of a leg or arm but not a finger or toe; - e) involves the amputation of a leg, arm, hand, or foot but not a finger or toe; - f) consists of burns to a major portion of the body; or - g) causes the loss of sight in one eye. - 11.
 Delete the CE Code definition of "current-permit". - 12.
-Delete the CE Code definition of "electrical equipment" and replace with the following: Electrical equipment - an "electrical product or device" as defined in subsection 113.12.1 of Part VIII of the Electricity Act, 1998, and means anything used or to be used in the generation, transmission, distribution, retail or use of electricity. - 13.
-Delete the CE Code definition of "electrical installation" and replace with the following: Electrical installation - the installation of any wiring in or upon any land, building, or premises from the point(s) where electric power or energy can be supplied from any source, to the point(s) where such power or energy can be used therein or thereon by any electrical equipment and includes the connection of any such wiring with any of the said equipment and any part of that wiring, and also includes the maintenance, alteration, extension, and repair of such wiring.
+Delete the CE Code definition of "electrical equipment" and replace with the following:

+Electrical equipment - an "electrical product or device" as defined in subsection 113.12.1 of Part VIII of the Electricity Act, 1998, and means anything used or to be used in the generation, transmission, distribution, retail, or use of electricity.

+13. Delete the CE Code definition of "electrical installation" and replace with the following:

+Electrical installation - the installation of any wiring in or upon any land, building, or premises from the point(s) where electric power or energy can be supplied from any source to the point(s) where such power or energy can be used therein or thereon by any electrical equipment and includes the connection of any such wiring with any of the said equipment and any part of that wiring, and also includes the maintenance, alteration, extension, and repair of such wiring.

-Electrical Safety Authority - in Ontario Regulation 187/09, Electrical Safety Authority is designated as "the sole administrative authority for the purposes of administering the provisions of the Electricity Act, 1998 and the regulations made under that Act that are designated legislation under section 1.
+Electrical Safety Authority - "the sole administrative authority for the purposes of administering the provisions of the Electricity Act, 1998 and the regulations made under that Act that are designated legislation under section 1.
 O. Reg.
 187/09, s.
-2."
+2." in accordance with Ontario Regulation 187/09.

-Field evaluation agency - as defined in Ontario Regulation 438/07, and is an inspection body accredited in accordance with the Standards Council of Canada Act (Canada) to evaluate electrical equipment and is recognized by the Electrical Safety Authority.
+Field evaluation agency - as defined in Ontario Regulation 438/07, an inspection body that is accredited in accordance with the Standards Council of Canada Act (Canada) to evaluate electrical equipment and that is recognized by the Electrical Safety Authority.

-16. Delete the CE Code definition of "inspection department" and replace with the following: Inspection department - means the Electrical Safety Authority (see definition for Electrical Safety Authority).
+- 16. Delete the CE Code definition of "inspection department" and replace with the following: Inspection department the Electrical Safety Authority (see Electrical Safety Authority). - 17.
+Add the following definition:

-Licensed Electrical Contractor - an electrical contractor licensed in accordance with the Ontario Regulation 570/05 (Licensing of Electrical Contractors and Master Electricians) made under the Electricity Act, 1998.
+Licensed electrical contractor - an electrical contractor licensed in accordance with the Ontario Regulation 570/05 (Licensing of Electrical Contractors and Master Electricians) made under the Electricity Act, 1998.

-Add the following definition: National Building Code of Canada - the Ontario Building Code.
+National Building Code of Canada - the Ontario Building Code.

-Requirements of the supply authority - a code or standard under a rule or by-law of a municipal corporation or commission or under a rule of a person supplying power to such works.
+Requirements of the supply authority - a code or standard under a rule or bylaw of a municipal corporation or commission or under a rule of a person supplying power to such works.